 However, repeating said errors will only lead to dissatisfied customers and churn.
 That’s why quality assurance is so important to keep improving the quality of your service.

-Hiring QA analysts to work with your customer service team means you’ll always have a system in place to keep driving growth.
+Hiring quality management analysts to work with your customer service team means you’ll always have a system in place to keep driving growth.
 Call monitoring lets analysts identify flaws in service and come up with effective training to fix them.
 Coaching sessions will keep staff motivated and inspired to achieve their best.

-Good QA software puts all the core data analysts require at their fingertips, so they can pull up historical data and track progression with minimal effort.
+Good QA software puts all the core data that analysts require at their fingertips, so they can pull up historical data and track progression with minimal effort.

 5. Use An Omnichannel Structure For Customer Interactions

 Your customer service agents should have access to and be trained to use multiple communication channels.
 The majority of customers expect real-time support on their preferred channels, including live chat, email, SMS, and phone.